-We found that tiny grains worked best, so we added a little bit of quinoa and a lot of amaranth.
+We found that tiny grains worked best in our rain stick sensory bottle, so we added a little bit of quinoa and a lot of amaranth.
 If you don’t already have these, you can probably find them in your local health food store’s bulk bins so you can buy just the small portion you need.
 Ours came from Whole Foods.

 Here’s our bottle at rest:

 Though it’s a shame you can’t hear it, here’s our bottle in action: